ewpratten/illuminated-shields/README.md

-# illuminated-shields
+# Illuminated Shields

-See in the dark while holding a shield with the power of dynamic lighting
+See in the dark while holding a shield.

+**This resource pack REQUIRES [LambDynamicLights](https://modrinth.com/mod/lambdynamiclights)**